Corfe History, Family Crest & Coats of Arms

 Early Origins of the Corfe family

 The surname Corfe was first found in Shropshire where they held a family seat as Lords of the Manor.
 After the Battle of Hastings in 1066, William, Duke of Normandy, having prevailed over King Harold, granted most of Britain to his many victorious Barons.
-He called the census the Domesday Book, indicating that those holders registered would hold the land until the end of time.
 Hence, conjecturally, the surname is descended from the tenant of the village and lands of Corfham of the river Corve, held by Earl Roger, a Norman Baron, who was recorded in the Domesday Book census of 1086.
 The holding later became known as Corfield or Corfhull.
 Corfe Castle is a ruinous castle in the village and civil parish named Corfe Castle, Dorset.
 Built by William the Conqueror, the castle dates back to the 11th century and is today protected as a Grade I listed building and a Scheduled Ancient Monument.

 Early History of the Corfe family

 This web page shows only a small excerpt of our Corfe research.
 Another 104 words (7 lines of text) covering the years 1250, 1580, 1740, 1782, 1792, 1804 and 1820 are included under the topic Early Corfe History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Corfield, Corfham, Corve, Corfe, Corfhull, Corful, Corfull, Cawfield, Cafield and many more.

 Early Notables of the Corfe family (pre 1700)